 Pelvic Floor Changes in Menopause: Why Physio Belongs in Your Plan

 Leaking when you sneeze.
 Urgency that gives you little warning.
 Pelvic heaviness or pressure.
 Discomfort during sex.
-These experiences are spoken about quietly, if at all — but they are extremely common among women in perimenopause and menopause, and they are far more treatable than most people realize.
+Women often discuss these experiences quietly, if at all.
+However, they are extremely common during perimenopause and menopause, and treatment can help more than many people realize.

 What Menopause Does to the Pelvic Floor